Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 two Constraint Satisfactions Problems.
 The first is for the VM allocation and the second for the VM packing, the consolidation.

-### Re-assignment specific publications
+__Tags__: reassignment, reactive, cpu-based

-Mauro, A., Sara, C., Michele, C., Michese, M.
+> [9] Mauro, A., Sara, C., Michele, C., Michese, M.
-Dynamic load management of virtual machines in a cloud architecture 2010 - Social-Informatics and Telecommunications Engineering
+> Dynamic load management of virtual machines in a cloud architecture
+> 2010 - Social-Informatics and Telecommunications Engineering

 This publication defines a model to manage virtual machines migrations.
 1.
 Select overloaded hosts (host monitoring), 2.
 Select guests to migrate (VM